• Sponsor logos

 Thursday, October 30 | Friday, October 31, 2025

-University of Minnesota Law School, Minneapolis, MN
+University of Minnesota Law School, Minneapolis, MN, and Virtual

 Pregnancy behind bars is an overlooked human rights issue.
 When someone who is pregnant or has recently given birth is facing criminal sentencing, international guidelines recommend that countries prioritize non-custodial alternatives.
 If incarceration is unavoidable, they should receive adequate perinatal care and be allowed contact with their child.
 Too often, this does not happen.